Harsh Vardhan Bhati

 Biography

-Harsh Vardhan Bhati is a lawyer, researcher and educator, specializing in environmental law.
-Harsh has lived and studied in India and the US.
-He holds a Bachelor of Arts and Bachelor of Laws with First Class Honours from Jindal Global Law School, O. P. Jindal Global University India.
-He was awarded an LL.M. in Environmental, Natural Resources, and Energy Law at Lewis & Clark Law School, USA.
+Harsh Vardhan Bhati is a lawyer, researcher and educator specializing in environmental law.
+He holds a B.A.
+LL.B.
+(Hons.) from Jindal Global Law School, O. P. Jindal Global University, India and an LL.M. in Environmental, Natural Resources, and Energy Law from Lewis & Clark Law School, USA.

-Research and writing interests: indigenous rights, heritage conservation, sustainable energy use, waste management, rights of nature, and environmental & climate justice.
+Research and writing interests: heritage conservation, energy sustainability, international law, world heritage sites, indigenous rights, local communities, waste management, rights of nature, and biocultural heritage.

 Publications